nomicflux/nomicflux.github.io/posts/2018-07-25-padic-numbers.md

 As one might expect, everything is in threes.
 The main idea is this: first, we take a number (say 29) and calculate what it is modulo 3 (that is, what the remainder is when divided by 3).
 This is 2.
 This first step will take us a distance of 1 from the center, angled toward the top.
 (Why 1?
-1 is simply the basic unit we'll be comparing everything else to; aside from making certain equations work out nicely, it's a good starting point when we don't quite know what's coming next.)
+1 is simply the basic unit everything else is compared to; aside from making certain equations work out nicely, it's a good starting point when we don't quite know what's coming next.)

 A number like 10 which is 1 modulo 3 would be angled toward the bottom triangle, and any clean multiple of 3 toward the rightmost one.
 (The precise angles are unimportant, as long as we can space them in thirds around the center.)